Small Crew Sailing

 Throughout the venture, we will be sailing for approximately 8 hrs a day and while the physical challenges associated with this venture are low-moderate, participants will be placed in intense situations and will be tested repeatedly as they seek to develop as people and as leaders.
 Risks include prolonged sun exposure, sea sickness, deep water, multi-day exposure, and lightning.

 There is no previous sailing experience required for this trip.
 It is recommended that participants attend at least one leadership venture physical training session a week to get in shape and bond with other venture participants on their own and other ventures.

 Costs, Equipment, and Lodging

-The land cost of the venture will be $3,950, which includes accommodation and meals during the voyage.
+The land cost of the venture, includes accommodation and meals during the voyage.
 Participants are responsible for paying for and arranging their flights to Grenada.
 No special sailing equipment or gear is required and all personal clothing and gear must be brought in soft-sided duffle.
 A full packing list will be provided to participants.

 Students describe what they learned as part of the Small Crew Sailing trip to Grenada – one of Wharton’s Leadership Ventures.